blakusnaku/blakusnaku-100-days-of-data/day13_sql_to_powerbi_sales_dashboard/README.md

-# 🧾 Day 13 — SQL to Power BI Sales Dashboard
+# 🔗 Day 13 — SQL to Power BI Sales Dashboard (Joins Practice)

 **Date:** October 11, 2025
 **Phase:** Pipeline Flow
 **Tools:** SQL • Python (pandas) • Power BI
-**Dataset:** Custom Dummy Sales Data (Created for Practice)
+**Dataset:** Dummy Orders & Customers Data (Self-Created)
 **Author:** [JP Malit (blakusnaku)](https://github.com/blakusnaku)

 ---

 ## 🧩 Overview
-This project was designed to simulate a **real-world sales pipeline** using a custom-built dataset.
+This project focuses on learning how to **combine relational data** using SQL joins and replicate the same process in pandas.
-I created a dummy dataset from scratch in SQL to better understand how data structure, column relationships, and table definitions affect downstream analytics.
+By joining an `orders` table and a `customers` table, the session explored how data relationships form the foundation of analytics pipelines.
-The goal was to connect raw table creation and querying directly to visualization — reinforcing end-to-end pipeline thinking.
+The workflow ends with a **base Power BI dashboard**, visualizing joined results and validating consistency between SQL and Python outputs.

 ---